Are ChatGPT and GPT-4 Good Poker Players? -- A Pre-Flop Analysis: ChatGPT Playing Poker

-\item \textbf{Observation 6 - ChatGPT Understands GTO Poker, although its not GTO:} As we ask ChatGPT to make game theory optimal decisions, the kinds of decisions made by ChatGPT start to resemble GTO poker decisions a lot more.
+\textbf{Observation 3 - ChatGPT Understands GTO Poker, although its not GTO.} As we ask ChatGPT to make game theory optimal decisions, the kinds of decisions made by ChatGPT start to resemble GTO poker decisions a lot more.
 ChatGPT almost halves its limping range and raises a lot more hands, thus becoming more aggressive player than when not prompted to make GTO decisions.
 Being aggressive is always more profitable in poker than limping passively, although ChatGPT still seems to have a few limps in its range.
-Additionally, ChatGPT raises with some weird hands, like K7s from the Lojack positions and plays and raises way fewer hands, especially from the button, thus deviating from GTO poker. \end{itemize}

-Although ChatGPT seems to understand what GTO poker is, it is not neccessarily GTO.
-It raises with much fewer hands than optimal, as shown in Figure \ref{fig:chatgpt_action_percentage}, and also plays way fewer hands than optimal.
-ChatGPT also plays a significantly lower number of hands from the button, which is the one of the most profitable positions in poker, indicating that ChatGPT might be too tight in its approach.

-\begin{itemize} \item \textbf{Observation 7 - GTO ChatGPT is Possibly a Nit:} As we can see from figure \ref{fig:chatgpt_action_percentage}, GTO ChatGPT only starts with the best hands and folds a lot more than optimal.
-Its raise percentages are way fewer than optimal, especially at the button.
-GTO ChatGPT's pre-flop play indicates that it might fall into a catgeory of player called \textit{Nit}. \textit{Nit} is a term used in poker terminology to describe players who are very tight/conservative.
-Being a \textit{Nit} is not a profitable style of playing poker since this playing style can lead to missed opportunities, predictability, and vulnerability to aggressive opponents. \end{itemize}
+Additionally, ChatGPT raises with some weird hands, like K7s from the Lojack positions and plays and raises way fewer hands, especially from the button, thus deviating from GTO poker.
+Ideally, we want all three playing curves of ChatGPT in figure \ref{fig:chatgpt_action_percentage} to be as close to GTO as possible (black dotted line).
+While it gets closer to GTO for limping by folding junk hands, it is not true for the action of raising.
+This style of play indicates that \textbf{ChatGPT might fall into a category of a player called \textit{Nit}}. \textit{Nit} is a term used in poker terminology to describe players who are very tight and conservative.
+Being a \textit{Nit} is not a profitable style of playing poker since this playing style can lead to missed opportunities, predictability, and vulnerability to aggressive opponents.